How good care makes a big difference

 The Hospice staff are always talking to us, when you are not feeling well and you want to cry, they will take you away from everyone else and talk to you and reassure you.
 We always know the Hospice will find a solution if there is one.
 That alone is amazing, especially for all of us who live alone.
 The rest of the week you are on your own, you can’t go out, and so when you come in and talk to them about your problems you really feel heard.

 I had some issues with my housing early on.
 The house where I used to live had a private landlord and the contract ended so the council had to put me in a hostel.
 It was not a nice place to be; especially with how sick I was.
 When I got here Sue and the social workers fought for me and found me a new place to live.
 Caroline, one of the Occupational Therapists, came to my new house and gave me a new chair, a walk-in shower and a washing machine.
 They helped me to get some food and groceries as well.
 I can sleep knowing that tomorrow I can go to St John’s Hospice and they will help me sort things out.
 That is the best thing I’ve ever known.

 We take great pride in the palliative care we deliver to our patients and their loved ones every day.
 But in order to maintain our Hospice, we need donations.
-Click this LINK to see how even the smallest amount can make a big difference.
+Click here to see how even the smallest amount can make a big difference.
 Thank you.